 Testing out of a course is an alternative to obtaining transfer credit.
 If a student has taken a course corresponding to a course taught by the School of Psychology and is confident of his/her knowledge of that particular area of psychology, the student is encouraged to petition the Graduate Coordinator to allow him/her to test out of the course.
-This procedure is as follows:
+In this case, the graduate coordinator and the GT course instructor will develop a suitable examination of the students knowledge.
+If satisfactory, the GT course may be waived.